wmedrano/wmedrano.dev/README.md

 Further configuration options can be found in `./gitea/data/gitea/conf/app.ini`.
 More documentation can be found on the [Gitea Configuration Cheat Sheet](https://docs.gitea.io/en-us/config-cheat-sheet/).

+## Hugo

+Hugo is a static site generator.

+- `hugo server -D --source ./hugo` - Start a development server with hot reloading.
+- `hugo -D --source ./hugo --destination ../caddy/data/public` - Deploy the website to the Caddy served directory.
+- `hugo new hugo/posts/<post_name>.md` - Create a new post.

 ## Jupyter